-FED/CLERYSexual Assault is an offense that meets the definition of rape, fondling, incest, or statutory rape (see FED definitions below).
-34 C.F.R. § 668.46(a)AlabamaAlabama law includes definitions of the following in its sexual offenses category: rape, sodomy, sexual misconduct, sexual torture, sexual abuse, indecent exposure, enticing a child to an enter vehicle, house, etc. for immoral purposes, sexual abuse of a child less than 12 years old, school employees engaging in a sex act or deviate sexual intercourse exual contact with a student under the age of 19 years.
-Refer to AL definitions hose. e First Degree - ALA.
+SEXUAL ASSAULT/SEXUAL CONTACT/SEXUAL EXPLOITATION FED/CLERY Sexual Assault is an offense that meets the definition of rape, fondling, incest, or statutory rape (see FED definitions below).
+34 C.F.R. § 668.46(a) Alabama Alabama law includes definitions of the following in its sexual offenses category: rape, sodomy, sexual misconduct, sexual torture, sexual abuse, indecent exposure, enticing a child to an enter vehicle, house, etc. for immoral purposes, sexual abuse of a child less than 12 years old, school employees engaging in a sex act or deviate sexual intercourse or having sexual contact with a student under the age of 19 years.
+Refer to AL definitions below for those.

+Rape in the First Degree - ALA.
 CODE §13A-6-61.
-A person commits the crime of rape in gree if: The person engages in sexual intercourse with a member of the opposite sex by forcible compulsion; or The person engages in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being physically helpless or mentally incapacitated; or The person, being 16 years of age or older, engages in sexual intercourse with a member of the opposite sex who is less than 12 years of age. e Second Degree - ALA.
+A person commits the crime of rape in the first degree if:

+- The person engages in sexual intercourse with a member of the opposite sex by forcible compulsion; or - The person engages in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being physically helpless or mentally incapacitated; or - The person, being 16 years of age or older, engages in sexual intercourse with a member of the opposite sex who is less than 12 years of age.

+Rape in the Second Degree - ALA.
 CODE §13A-6-62.
-A person commits the crime of rape nd degree if: Being 16 years of age or older, a person engages in sexual intercourse with a member of the opposite sex less than 16 and more than 12 years old; provided, however, the actor is at least 2 years older than the member of the opposite sex.
-A person engages in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being mentally defective. e Sexual Abuse - ALA.
+A person commits the crime of rape in the second degree if:

+- Being 16 years of age or older, a person engages in sexual intercourse with a member of the opposite sex less than 16 and more than 12 years old; provided, however, the actor is at least 2 years older than the member of the opposite sex. - A person engages in sexual intercourse with a member of the opposite sex who is incapable of consent by reason of being mentally defective.

+First Degree Sexual Abuse - ALA.
 CODE § 13A-6-66.
-A person commits the crime of sexual the first degree if: The person subjects another person to sexual contact by forcible compulsion; or The person subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated. gree Sexual Abuse - ALA.
+A person commits the crime of sexual abuse in the first degree if:

+- The person subjects another person to sexual contact by forcible compulsion; or - The person subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated.

+Second Degree Sexual Abuse - ALA.
 CODE § 13A-6-67.
-A person commits the crime of se in the second degree if: The person subjects another person to sexual contact who is incapable of consent by reason of some factor other than being less than 16 years old; or The person, being 19 years old or older, subjects another person to sexual contact who is less than 16 years old, but more than 12 years old. e Sodomy - ALA.
+A person commits the crime of sexual abuse in the second degree if:

+- The person subjects another person to sexual contact who is incapable of consent by reason of some factor other than being less than 16 years old; or - The person, being 19 years old or older, subjects another person to sexual contact who is less than 16 years old, but more than 12 years old.

+First Degree Sodomy - ALA.
 CODE § 13A-6-63.
-A person commits the crime of sodomy in gree if: The person engages in deviate sexual intercourse with another person by forcible compulsion; or The person engages in deviate sexual intercourse with a person who is incapable of consent by reason of being physically helpless or mentally incapacitated; or
+A person commits the crime of sodomy in the first degree if:

+- The person engages in deviate sexual intercourse with another person by forcible compulsion; or - The person engages in deviate sexual intercourse with a person who is incapable of consent by reason of being physically helpless or mentally incapacitated; or